-This beautiful Orange Pear Smoothie Bowl is a healthy breakfast that’s also perfect for a light mid-afternoon pick me up.
-It is made with super ripe and sweet Bartlett pear, so no extra sugar of any kind is needed.
+This beautiful 3-Ingredient Pear Smoothie is a light and refreshing breakfast that’s also perfect as a mid-afternoon snack.
+It is made with super ripe and sweet Bartlett pear, so no extra sugar of any kind is needed to make it super yummy.

-This Orange Pear Smoothie Bowl is made and sweetened entirely with fruits.
-I used very ripe Bartlett pear, which provided all the sugar you will ever need.
-The crushed pistachio adds a little crunch and a buttery contrast to the light fruit smoothie.
+What I love most about this pear smoothie bowl is that it is made and sweetened entirely with fruits!
+I used very ripe Bartlett pear, which provided all the sugar you will ever need, coupled with ripe banana for a creamy texture.
+The crushed pistachio topping adds a little crunch and a buttery contrast to the light fruit smoothie.

 Below is a comprehensive list for the different type of pears with their flavor profile, texture, and some notes about cooking and baking with pears.